-To avoid any wiring bottleneck~\cite{Reilly_2019} between the fridge and external electronics, such a calibration method could be integrated near the \acp{QD}, in the \qty{4}{\K} stage of the cryogenic environment.
-One way to meet this requirement would be to transfer the trained \ac{NN} on low-power and cryo-compatible hardware, such as circuits based on arrays of memristive devices~\cite{Mouny_2023, Marcotte_2023, Dawant_2024}.
-This specialized hardware takes advantage of in-memory computing~\cite{Christensen_2022, Wang_2020} to efficiently perform the multiply-accumulate operations~\cite{Amirsoleimani_2020} required by \ac{NN} inference.
-Therefore, memristor-based systems represent promising candidates to realize scalable autotuning from inside the fridge with close-loop measurement and minimal disturbance over the \acp{QD}.
-Future works should be done to simulate such hardware implementations and demonstrate real time online autotuning with the proposed method.
+To avoid any wiring bottleneck~\cite{Reilly_2019} between the fridge and external electronics, this calibration method could be integrated near the \acp{QD} in the \qty{4}{\K} stage of the cryogenic environment.
+One way to meet this requirement would be to transfer the trained \ac{NN} to low-power and cryo-compatible hardware, such as circuits based on arrays of memristive devices~\cite{Mouny_2023, Marcotte_2023, Dawant_2024}.
+This specialized hardware takes advantage of in-memory computing~\cite{Christensen_2022, Wang_2020} to efficiently perform the multiply--accumulate operations~\cite{Amirsoleimani_2020} required for \ac{NN} inference.
+Therefore, memristor-based systems represent promising candidates to realize scalable autotuning from inside the fridge with close-loop measurements and minimal disturbance over the \acp{QD}.
+Future studies should be performed to simulate these hardware implementations and demonstrate real-time online autotuning using the proposed method.